solbu/hldig/TESTING.md

 bin  cgi-bin  conf  htdocs  include  lib  man  share  var
 ```

-Change to testing/bin and run `./htdig -i` to initialize the database.
+Change to testing/bin and run `./htdig -is` to initialize the database.
+The
+`-i` initializes and adding the `s' shows a summary.

 Hint: It will search http://www.htdig.org so try using some keywords you find
 on that web site.